RESTful APIs with ZF2, Part 3

 I purposely didn't provide the implementations of the

-getResourceDocumentationSpec() and
+getResourceDocumentationSpec()

-be highly specific to your application.
-Another possibility is to use
+methods, as that will likely be highly specific to your application.
+Another

-your view engine for this, and specify a template file that has the
+possibility is to use your view engine for this, and specify a template file

-using JSON or XML, but is a pretty easy solution.
+when using JSON or XML, but is a pretty easy solution.

-However, there's one cautionary tale to tell, something I
+However, there's one cautionary tale to tell, something I already

-already mentioned: OPTIONS, per the specification, is
+, per the specification, is non-cacheable.
+What this

-OPTIONS request, any cache control headers you provide will be
+request, any cache control

-ignored, which means hitting the server for each and every request to the
+headers you provide will be ignored, which means hitting the server for each

-documentation.
-Considering documentation is static, this is problematic;
+and every request to the documentation.
+Considering documentation is static,

-posts urging you not to use OPTIONS for documentation.
+this is problematic; it has even prompted blog posts urging you not to use OPTIONS for documentation.

 Which brings us to the second solution for end-user documentation: a static page referenced via a hypermedia link.